 If you smoke, plan to quit at least three weeks before your surgery and remain smoke-free for at least three weeks after your surgery.
 If you develop a cold or infection of any kind, your surgery probably will likely be postponed until you are feeling better.

 Labiaplasty surgery is performed using a short general anesthetic, so you’ll sleep through the entire operation.
-It can also be performed with local anesthesia only, if desired.
 Surgery usually lasts between one and two hours.
 The most common labiaplasty technique involves removing a wedge of the labia, thus significantly reducing the prominence.
 Differing amounts of tissue can be removed from each side to improve symmetry.
 If the labia majora are enlarged, these can also be reduced at the same time.
 The surgery is completed with the placement of dissolving sutures.

 Recovery post surgery